alessandrobelloc-oss/songbook_mestre7/README.md

 - inside a song use the verse environment for verses and chorus environment for the chorus
 - chords are attached to the character right after them
 - to use normal latex syntax inside the songs environment, for example to add images or spacings use the intersong environment
+- to mark the songs for the index pass the index as an argument when beginning the songs environment
 - songs package documentation: https://songs.sourceforge.net/songsdoc/songs.html